the-teachingRSE-project/competencies/competencies.md

 #### Helmholtz

-An example of a research performing organization that actively shapes the education of their employees is the Helmholtz association.
+The Helmholtz association is an example of a research organization that actively shapes the education of their employees.
 As part of its push towards a better RSE environment, the Helmholtz Association launched the Helmholtz Federated IT Services platform (HIFIS) [@HIFIS] which provides educational material and trainings amongst other services